Sex differences in psychology

 Sex differences in psychology are differences in the mental functions and behaviors of the sexes and are due to a complex interplay of biological, developmental, and cultural factors.
-Differences have been found in a variety of fields such as mental health, cognitive abilities, personality, emotion, sexuality, and tendency towards aggression.
+Differences have been found in a variety of fields such as mental health, cognitive abilities, personality, emotion, sexuality, friendship, and tendency towards aggression.
 Such variation may be innate, learned, or both.
 Modern research attempts to distinguish between these causes and to analyze any ethical concerns raised.
 Since behavior is a result of interactions between nature and nurture, researchers are interested in investigating how biology and environment interact to produce such differences, although this is often not possible.

 A number of factors combine to influence the development of sex differences, including genetics and epigenetics; differences in brain structure and function; hormones, and socialization.

 The formation of gender is controversial in many scientific fields, including psychology.
 Specifically, researchers and theorists take different perspectives on how much of gender is due to biological, neurochemical, and evolutionary factors (nature), or is the result of culture and socialization (nurture).
 This is known as the nature versus nurture debate.

 Definition

 Psychological sex differences refer to emotional, motivational, or cognitive differences between the sexes.
 Examples include greater male tendencies toward violence, or greater female empathy.

-The terms "sex differences" and "gender differences" are at times used interchangeably, sometimes to refer to differences in male and female behaviors as either biological ("sex differences") or environmental/cultural ("gender differences").
-This distinction is often difficult to make due to challenges in determining whether a difference is biological or environmental/cultural.
+The terms "sex differences" and "gender differences" are sometimes used interchangeably; they can refer to differences in male and female behaviors as either biological ("sex differences") or environmental/cultural ("gender differences").
+This distinction is often difficult to make, due to challenges in determining whether a difference is biological or environmental/cultural.
+It's important to note, however, that many individuals will use "sex" to refer to the biological and "gender" as a social construct.

 Gender is generally conceived as a set of characteristics or traits that are associated with a certain biological sex (male or female).
 The characteristics that generally define gender are referred to as masculine or feminine.
 In some cultures, gender is not always conceived as binary, or strictly linked to biological sex.
 As a result, in some cultures there are third, fourth, or "some" genders.